There are now 2 possible online modes for units:

 Availability Location Mode Semester 2 UWA (Perth) Face to face

 - Level 3 core unit in the Geochemistry major sequence

 - Level 3 elective

-- Typically this unit is assessed in the following ways: (1) seminar on journal article; (2) research proposal; and (3) laboratory reports.
+Indicative assessments in this unit are as follows: (1) industrial chemistry infographic assessment; (2) written examination; and (3) laboratory reports.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Unit rules